haskell/happy/doc/using.rst

-Note that defining a good AST representation for syntax errors is entirely up to the user of happy; the example above simply emitted the string ``catch`` whenever it stands-in an for an errorneous AST node.
+Note that defining a good AST representation for syntax errors is entirely up to the user of happy; the example above simply emitted the string ``catch`` whenever it stands-in an for an erroneous AST node.
 A more reasonable implementation would be similar to typed holes in GHC.

 .. _sec-multiple-parsers: